For sales professionals, nothing beats the rush that comes with closing a sale.

 Pushy, outright selling is a high-pressured technique that automatically turns off many prospects.
 Forget outdated transactional selling and focus on building relationships that nurture a certain level of trust and add real value:

 - Learn about the customer’s situation

 - Give personalised recommendations

 - Continue to provide consistent value

-Long-term success hinges on your ability to leverage relationship selling and effectively align customers with your offerings, making for repeat custom, a strong network and a top reputation.
+Long-term success hinges on your ability to leverage relationship selling and effectively align customers with your offerings, making for repeat customers, a strong network, and a top reputation.

 Know your audience.
 As a sales professional, you must prove to the prospective customer that you have done your homework, and you are presenting a solution that benefits them in copious ways.

 While this sounds easy, many sales professionals fail at proving relevance over and over.
 Stop sending generic emails.

 Use Ryan’s 3 Elements of Email Relevancy Subject Line Specificity:

 - Your subject line presents a solution to a particular problem that the prospects is obviously facing.
 For example, “Reducing -insert name of prospects company – Office Supply Costs” If you do not know of a problem, take an educated guess.